vk-cs/docs-public/docs/en/additionals/start/account-registration/account-registration.md

 If you do not immediately confirm the account, when you try to perform an action (for example, create an object or [activate services](/en/base/account/start/activation)), the confirmation will continue from the step where it was stopped.

-1. Confirm your email: wait for an email from the address `noreply@mcs.mail.ru` and follow the link in the email.
+1. Confirm your email: wait for an email from the address `noreply@cloud.vk.com` and follow the link in the email.
 If the email has not arrived or has expired, request it again by clicking **Send confirmation again** in the confirmation window.
 1. Confirm your phone:

    <warn>